How to Say Thank You in Thai: Common Ways and How to Respond.

 For those occasions, other phrases might be appropriate for the right time and place if desired.

-This way to say thank you in Thailand is very informal.
+This way of saying thank you in Thailand is very informal.
 Therefore, this sentence should only be used when you are with close friends, among Thai kids, and in everyday situations.

-It is a polite way to thank you in Thai but should not be used when elders are in the room.
+It is a polite way to thank you but should not be used when elders are in the room.

 คุณใจดีมาก/ khun jai dii mâak